MESD/SettingsBundle/Resources/doc/index.md

 When locating your setting definition files, the file locater will check the kernel root `app/Resources/settings/` directory first, then in each bundle you specified under *bundles* in the fc_settings section of your config.yml.
-If you set *auto_map* to true, they system will check all bundles registered in your kernel, in the order they have been registered.
+If you set *auto_map* to true, the system will check all bundles registered in your kernel, in the order they have been registered.
 Therefore, you can override a setting definition file from a bundle by placing a copy in your kernel root `app/Resources/settings/` directory.